TSFitPy-developers/TSFitPy/README.md

   - It will generate the grid and save it in the folder specified in the config file
     - Each spectrum is `index.spec` where `index` is the index of the spectrum (same order as in `fitlist`)
   - It will also save the .csv file with the grid parameters (including the name of spectrum)
-  - Each spectra also has comments on top with the parameters used to generate it
+  - Each spectrum also has comments on top with the parameters used to generate it

 ## Usage for calculate_nlte_correction_line.py

 - This script calculates the NLTE correction for a given line, for a given element, for a given model atmosphere
-- It uses the same config file as the fitting, it just skips some of the parameters
+- It uses the same config file as the fitting, it just skips some parameters
 - Specify element (`elements_to_fit`), line (`linemask`) and model atmosphere (`fitlist`) in the config file
 - It calculates the NLTE correction for the given line and saves it in the output folder by matching EW of NLTE line to LTE line
 - This can be useful to calculate pure NLTE correction withouth fitting the spectrum